 Who is eligible?
 All registered domestic students taking five (5) or more Portland State University (PSU) institutional credits during Fall, Winter and Spring/Summer terms are automatically enrolled in the PSU-sponsored approved online insurance waiver of comparable coverage.
 If you are not enrolled in five or more credit hours by the Waiver deadline, you will not be eligible for the PSU-sponsored Student Health Insurance Plan.
 NOTE: Restricted Differential credits do not apply to the PSU health insurance mandate.
 These types of credits are mostly study abroad and some continuing education courses.
 For information, please visit pdx.edu/studentfinance/tuition.
 Please check the footnotes of your class descriptions or your student account to see whether or not you have been charged.

 PSU requires all international students with F-1 and J-1 visa status, and taking 1 or more credits, to have adequate medical insurance coverage.
 These students must purchase year-round health insurance coverage through the University even during vacation terms or while out of the country.
 Sponsored students, J-1 students, and students provided U.S. employer sponsored health insurance may qualify to waive out of the mandatory PSU Health Insurance Plan.
 To see if you qualify, visit pdx.edu/healthcounseling/international.
+For dependent coverage and information about enrolling in weekly insurance if on Optional Practical Training (OPT) or extending insurance before or after a term, please go to psu.myahpcare.com.

-Per Member Per Term
+Per Member Per Term Per Member Per Week

-Early Fall Arrivals \$390

 Fall \$935

 Winter \$935

 Spring/Summer \$935

 Summer Only \$713

+OPT \$58

+Scholars \$31